• Home

 This post has been sponsored by Tic Tac Tiles.
 All thoughts and opinions are my own.

-Back at the beginning of the year, we revealed part of our kitchen makeover.
+A few years back, we revealed part of our original kitchen makeover.
 Really, a huge part of it!
-It was our biggest project to date since we painted all the cabinets and added shiplap to the back of each exposed cabinet.
+At the time, it was our biggest project since we painted all the cabinets and added shiplap to the back of each exposed cabinet.
 It was worth every hour spent sanding, priming, and painting!
 Now, we’re back with another update.
-We’re slowly marking things off our project list and this time we crossed off backsplash.
+We’re slowly marking things off our project list and this time we crossed off backsplash – a peel-and-stick kitchen backsplash, to be exact.

 Using Adhesive Tic Tac Tiles in Our Kitchen for backsplash